vjekoart/retrovizor/Readme.md

         * page layout: nav (basically header), main and footer
         * Use `typography.css` to define H-elements, P; use web components only to override those styles
     * How?
-        * Extract article preview component as standalone and test on some page
         * Enable CSS and JS files for views
         * Enable CSS and JS files for templates
 * Phase 4: content & pages, incl. related logic eg view-specific styles/scripts